sartography/spiffworkflow_website/content/pages/spiffeditor.md

 description: A brief description of SpiffEditor - extensntions to BPMN.js that customize this popular diagram editor so it can work well with SpiffWorkflow and SpiffArena.
 ---

+The following tools are available as a part of SpiffArena, but can also be used independently.
+They are all open source, and we welcome contributions.

 ## SpiffEditor
 We've built a number of extensions to the excellent open source [BPMN.js](https://bpmn.io/toolkit/bpmn-js/) editor, specifically for SpiffWorkflow.
 Here are few of the major features: